betancourtf/pdfsvc/README.md

 ## The App

-The folder `pdfsvc` is a basic Django app to generate PDF from HTML pages.
+The folder `pdfsvc` is a basic Django app to generate PDFs from HTML pages.
 The idea is to tackle a problem that's not as simple as a Tasks app and that will require more analysis to solve, while being simple enough to understand even for relative new comers to Python/Django.

+### Using Terraform to manage infra for a Django/Python app (Episode 7)

+Code defining the resources needed for running the app in CloudAMQP and DigitalOcean now lives in the `terraform` folder.
+Read the article to check how to run this locally or even better run it using env0 a SaaS offering for managing and automating Terraform deployments (among other things).

+The full blog post is available here: [Episode 7 - Using Terraform to manage infra for a Django/Python app]()

-### Running with the production ready server (Nginx Unit)
+### Running with the production ready server Nginx Unit (Episode 6)

 To run with the production ready server make sure you don't specify a command in the web service in the `docker-compose.yml` (It is commented out for this release).

 ```
 docker compose up -d
 ```

 The full blog post is available here: [Episode 6 — Running a Django App in production with Nginx Unit](https://medium.com/@betancourt.francisco/episode-6-running-a-django-app-in-production-with-nginx-unit-c4813e262aa2)

 ### Running the improved web app and the workers (Episode 5)

 To run the improved app that now uses a queue, use:

 ```
 docker compose up -d
 ```

 The RabbitMQ manager will be available at [http://localhost:15672](http://localhost:15672).

 If you want to load test the new code use the last's episode commands.

 The full blog post is available here: [Episode 5 - Handling expensive tasks with Celery and RabbitMQ](https://medium.com/@betancourt.francisco/episode-5-handling-expensive-tasks-with-celery-and-rabbitmq-118fadeaf475)

 ### Running the load testing (Episode 4)

 To run both the app and the load test two compose files must be passed when starting up:

 ```
 docker compose -f docker-compose.yml -f docker-compose.locust.yml up -d
 docker exec -it pdfsvc-web-1 bash